Technical due diligence of commercial property

 Effective from 1 April 2020

-However, the new guidance recognises that chartered surveyors often take the lead in the technical due diligence process, liaising directly with specialist subconsultants and coordinating multidiscipline inspections.
-All future reports are expected to methodically assess every element of the building, providing thorough recommendations and making accountability clear.
-Alongside this, the guidance aims to ensure that chartered surveyors produce a more useful document for any buyer, seller or invested party, reflecting the complexity of the technical due diligence process in modern built assets.
+However, the standard recognises that chartered surveyors often take the lead in the TDD process, liaising directly with specialist subconsultants and coordinating multidisciplinary inspections.
+All future reports are expected to assess every element of the building methodically, providing thorough recommendations and making accountability clear.